Back to blog

 What changed with Stellar

 Stellar was not designed to solve this problem specifically.
-But its properties make on-chain subscriptions not just possible - they make them obvious:
+But its properties make on-chain subscriptions not just possible.
+They make them obvious.

-$0.00001 per transaction.
 Five zeros after the decimal point.
 You can bill a $1 subscription and the fee is invisible.
 You can bill daily.
 You can bill hourly.
 The economics always work.

-5-second finality.
 No waiting for block confirmations.
 No 12-minute epochs.
 The subscriber sees the charge confirmed in their wallet within seconds.

-Native USDC.
 Circle issues USDC directly on Stellar as a Stellar Asset Contract.
 No wrapped tokens.
 No bridges.
 No liquidity fragmentation.
 The stablecoin your subscribers hold is the stablecoin your contract charges.

-SEP-41 token allowances.
 This is the technical key.
 Every Stellar token implements approve() and transfer_from().
 A wallet holder can authorize another address to spend up to X tokens until ledger Y. A smart contract can then pull funds each billing period without any new wallet interaction.

-From "impossible" to "five lines of code"
+From "impossible" to five lines of code

 With Vowena, subscribing to a plan looks like this:

-import { VowenaClient, toStroops } from "vowena"
+import { VowenaClient, toStroops } from "@vowena/sdk";

-const xdr = await client.buildSubscribe(wallet.address, planId)
+const xdr = await client.buildSubscribe(wallet.address, planId);

 // Subscriber signs once.
 Billing recurs automatically.